These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 Our Privacy Policy explains how we collect, use, and protect your information.
 By using our services, you also agree to the terms outlined in our Privacy Policy.

 We employ commercially reasonable safeguards to protect your data, including encryption at rest and in transit, access control measures, and secure infrastructure.
 However, no system can be 100% secure, and you acknowledge that you use our services at your own risk.
-To the extent of any conflict between the Privacy Policy and the BAA with respect to PHI, the BAA controls.
+To the extent of any conflict with the Privacy Policy regarding PHI, the BAA controls.

 HIPAA Business Associate Agreement